ducktyper/ducktyper.github.io/_posts/2016-04-23-how-git-works.markdown

 2. Push magick

-When you push your branch to a remote for the first time, git creates and updates the branch to the remote branch with the same name.
-Also git creates a branch `origin/branch1` which points to the same commit `branch1` branch is pointing to.
+When you push your branch to the remote for the first time, git creates and updates the branch to the remote branch with the same name.
+Also git creates the branch `origin/branch1` which points to the same commit the `branch1` branch is pointing to.

 ```
 git push origin branch1